-Senior Manager for Member & Partner Engagement
+Senior Manager of Member & Business Solutions

 Kate Oyer joined Blue Star Families in 2015 as a fellow and now serves as the organization’s Chapter Engagement and Opportunity Manager.
 Kate spends her time surrounded by BSF’s amazing volunteers who work hard to bring the organization’s programs and resources to their communities.
 She loves working with and supporting volunteers and seeing the positive differences they make every day.

 Finding a steady career is difficult for most military spouses and Kate is no exception.
 In their 12 years of Army life as an Infantryman-turned-EOD Tech, Kate and her husband experienced 9 moves, 4 deployments, and more TDYs than she can count.
 Prior to joining Blue Star Families, Kate worked as a medical office assistant, a school secretary, a bartender, and a bank teller, just to name a few.
 When the Army sent Kate’s husband to Fort Campbell, she finally found an employer who was willing to take a chance on hiring a military spouse and she began her career in Higher Education.
 As the Coordinator of Continuing Education at a local community college, she developed community and workforce development classes and began teaching local business leaders and their employees.
 Kate’s favorite teaching topics are generational communication, customer service best practices, and leadership development.